int128/kubelogin/README.md

 # kubelogin [![CircleCI](https://circleci.com/gh/int128/kubelogin.svg?style=shield)](https://circleci.com/gh/int128/kubelogin)

-This is a helper command for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
+This is a command for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
 It gets a token from the OIDC provider and writes it to the kubeconfig.

 This may work with various OIDC providers such as Keycloak, Google Identity Platform and Azure AD.